JordanHofer92/COVID19-REACT-App/README.md

 * Tried to get charts working in React and encountered issues

 ### 2020-03-17
-* Resolved issues with charts in React!
+* Resolved issues with charts in React so they are generating!
-*
+* Began Nav Bar